The RIT Master Plan

 Your graduate admissions counselor will work with you to process your updated I-20 after admission.
 It’s a very easy process, and you do not need to leave the country or arrange a new visa appointment.
 Your Sevis ID will remain the same.
 Contact your graduate admissions counselor with any questions.

 Yes.
-RIT students who are certified for their master’s degree after December 2019 are welcome to apply to another master’s degree program and will receive the scholarship, if eligible.
+RIT students who are certified for their master’s degree after December 2019 and before August 2025 are welcome to apply to another master’s degree program and will receive the scholarship, if eligible.

 Yes.
-Deaf and hard-of-hearing students who qualify for NTID support are eligible for a minimum 40% off the NTID graduate tuition rate for any Master Plan eligible graduate program they select.
-Students who enroll in the secondary education for the deaf and hard of hearing MS degree, offered through NTID, are also eligible for a minimum 40% off the NTID graduate tuition rate.
+Deaf and hard-of-hearing students who qualify for NTID support are eligible for 40% off the NTID graduate tuition rate for any Master Plan eligible graduate program they select.
+Students who enroll in the secondary education for the deaf and hard of hearing MS degree, offered through NTID, are also eligible for 40% off the NTID graduate tuition rate.

 Yes, students who graduate from RIT China, RIT Croatia, RIT Dubai, or RIT Kosovo after December 2019 are eligible to apply for The RIT Master Plan.